rudrankbasant/Journal-App/README.md

 # Jour
 A Journal App to store your daily entries.
-Performs CRUD functions.
-Uses MVVM architecture, Room databse. </br>
+Performs all four CRUD functions.
-With option to add Image in the entry.(Images are stored in the database as bytearrays)